Leilatha/Suites/dbserver/dbserver/API.md

 }
 ```

-A response will come in the form
+A response will come in the form (GenericResult.java):
 ```
 {
   "success" : <a boolean>,